 Hi!
 I’m Lanny Kaufer.
 I live in Ojai, CA with my wife Rondia.
-I’ve been leading Herb Walks — interpretive native plant walks and nature hikes — in Ventura and Santa Barbara counties of Southern California since 1976.
+I’ve been leading Herb Walks — interpretive native plant walks and nature hikes — in Ventura, Santa Barbara, and Los Angeles Counties in Southern California since 1976.
 I call them “Herb Walks” rather than “native plant walks” because we focus on the plants defined as “herbs,” i.e., those that can be used for food and medicine.
 Along the trails we encounter many herbs that have multiple uses for survival, crafts, home remedies, gardening, ceremony, fiber-making and wildcrafting of all sorts.
-One of my first mentors, the late WilliamLeSassier coined the term “Herb Walks” in the early 1970’s when he led them in Santa Barbara where I first met him and attended an Herb Walk.
+One of my first mentors, the late WilliamLeSassier, coined the term “Herb Walk” in the early 1970’s when he led them in Santa Barbara where I first met him and attended an Herb Walk.
 I borrowed the name once I started leading my own walks when William moved east.
 (Thanks, William.
 May you rest in peace.)

 As for my formal education background, I graduated from the University of California, Santa Cruz, in 1974 with a degree in Biology.
 While there, I did extensive independent studies in the field of naturopathic medicine (under the supervision of Dr. Henry Hilgard) and worked in the UCSC Arboretum.
 I’ve taught Science, Health and Natural History to middle school and high school students at Santa Paula High School, Happy Valley School, Ojai Valley School, Mountain View High School and Renaissance Continuation High School.
 I’ve also served as Outdoor Education Director for Happy Valley School and Education Director for The C.R.E.W.
 (Concerned Resource and Environmental Workers) and was a co-founder of the Sunbow Ecology Center.
-I recently retired from teaching Science and Special Education at Santa Paula High School.
+I am retired from teaching Science and Special Education at Santa Paula High School.

 My newest ventures can be found at OjaiHerbal.org, the internet home for the Ojai Herbal Symposium and the Ojai Medical Cannabis Conference (MediCannaCon).
-In addition to the events I lead in the field, I also have a slideshow presentation about the notable native plants of Southern California that I can bring to your organization.
-It’s called “Meet Your Local Plant Community” and, like the Herb Walks, it focuses on plants of ethnobotanical importance, i.e., those that have a history of human usage.
+In addition to the events I host or lead in the field, I also have indoor slideshow presentations about the notable native plants of Southern California that I can bring to your organization.They focus on plants of ethnobotanical importance, i.e., those that have a history of human usage.
 I can tailor one for you to focus on specific aspects of native plants such as drought tolerant natives for gardening.